AathreyaG/reactai-starter/analysis.md

 ### Stretch Goal

 - **Edit Functionality**: Allow users to edit catalog entries directly from the web interface.
 - **Basic Authentication**: Implement simple user authentication to restrict access to authorized users only.
+No authentication is required.

 ### Deliverables